Cops: Man put video device in company bathroom

 The device plugged into a bathroom outlet and looked like a cellphone charger, police said, and a female employee noticed it March 14.
 Other employees realized it was a recording device; however, the case was not immediately reported to police, authorities said.

 Armed with a search warrant Friday, police entered Evans' Valkyr Road home and arrested him, officials said.
-He is expected to be arraigned Saturday on 12 counts of second-degree unlawful surveillance.
+He was scheduled to be arraigned Saturday on 12 counts of second-degree unlawful surveillance.

+A Trinity Solar official said there was no one available to comment about the arrest Saturday.

 Comments